-Splitting, and thus introduction of new elements on the non-spatial layer is required as soon as the density of germinated seeds among any two cells associated with the same element is considered not similar enough.
-In TreeMig-2L, similarity in the density of ger-25 minated seeds can be defined by a set of thresholds.
-The simplest possible set consists of a single threshold which defines presence, i.e. species with a germinated seed density below this threshold are assumed to not have germinated.
+gle threshold that defines presence, i.e. species with a germinated seed density below this threshold are assumed to not have germinated.
 However, other thresholds are also possible, for example dividing sparse occurrences from more frequent ones.
 If the density of germinated seeds of any two cells associated with the same element fall on different sides of any of these thresholds for a single species, a split is required.
 One determinant for the efficiency of a TreeMig-2L simulation is assumed to be the number of considered splits.
-When k-1 thresholds are specified and n species are simulated, k^n different combinations could possibly entail splits.
-In TreeMig-2L this trade-off between accuracy and 5 possible splits is approached by not considering splitting for all species, but only for a set of species previously specified as species to be tracked.
-I.e. for tracked species differences in the number of germinated seeds among grid cells associated with the same element can lead to splits.
-For untracked species, in contrast, the number of germinated seeds is not compared among grid cells and deviations can thus not lead to splits.
-Apart from the split-10 ting step, all species are treated the same, in particular the number of germinated seeds on an element is calculated as the average over all associated cells for each species, no matter if tracked or untracked.
+When k - 1 thresholds are specified and n species are simulated, $k^n$ different combinations could possibly entail splits.
+In TreeMig-2L this trade-off between accuracy and possible splits is approached by not considering splitting for all species, but only for a set of species previously specified as species to be tracked; i.e. for tracked species differences in the number of germinated seeds among grid cells associated with the same element can lead to splits.
+For untracked species, in contrast, the number of germinated seeds is not compared among grid cells and deviations, thus, cannot lead to splits.
+Apart from the splitting step, all species are treated the same, in particular the number of germinated seeds on an element is calculated as the average over all associated cells for each species, no matter if tracked or untracked.
 As a consequence, untracked species might be represented less accurately, which can feedback on other species via competition.
-Therefore, species that are expected to change their distribution in the course of the simulation should be defined 15 as tracked species.
+Therefore, species that are expected to change their distribution in the course of the simulation should be defined as tracked species.